Episode 12, Season 2

-If you’re looking to grow your brand through podcasts, hear from Ryan Estes, co-founder of the podcast booking agency Kitcaster, on how to get in front of your ideal audience and spark real, meaningful business growth.
+If you’re looking to grow your brand through podcasts, hear from Ryan Estes, co-founder of the podcast booking agency Kitcaster, on getting in front of your ideal audience and utilizing podcasts to spark real, meaningful business growth.

 Ryan Estes is a vetted podcast host, guest and entrepreneur.
 He has recorded over 300 interviews with more than a quarter-million downloads, and his podcast, Talklaunch, consistently ranked in the iTunes Top 100 podcasts.
 On a mission to put the world’s top startup founders on the world’s top podcasts, Ryan co-founded Kitcaster, a podcast booking agency that books you on top podcasts that speak directly to your ideal audience.
 In this episode of How It’s Done, Ryan shares his expert advice on how to utilize podcasts to grow your brand.

 - What Kitcaster is and how it came to be

 - The role podcasts play in “healing our ailing culture” and fostering connectivity

 - Why Ryan calls himself an “American Buddhist,” and how an interaction with the Dalai Lama in his 20s has shaped his approach to business, leadership and relationships.

 - The benefits of working with a podcast booking agency to grow your business

 (1:17) Ryan explains how Kitcaster came to be, dives into his background and shares the kind of podcasts and guests he works with